bentbot/increments/README.md

 Increments is a **database-driven** for creating  **polls** and taking **votes** for various options, candidates, or parties.
 Using MongoJS collections as a storage framework, Increments offers in-depth statistical data on generated polls.

 ![N|Solid](https://raw.githubusercontent.com/bentbot/increments/master/screenshots/canadian_poll.png)
+*A screenshot of the voting options listed in an example [Canadian elections](https://github.com/bentbot/Canada-Votes-2019) poll.*

 ## Usage
 Install the **increments** module with NPM...